nichonmarshall-cyber/Eye-Control-System/README.md

 - Gaze-position freezing while the user's eyes are closed
 - Held-blink detection that separates deliberate selections from normal short blinks
+- Hands-free button selection: gaze-based hover highlighting on the prototype dashboard, with a held-blink activating whichever button the user is looking at
+- Prototype dashboard buttons resized and spaced with slightly larger hit targets so they are easier to select by gaze.
+The live dashboard is expected to use its own sizing and does not depend on these values.
 - Head-pose estimation for yaw, pitch, and roll
 - Face-distance and tracking-quality guidance
 - Separate Stats for Nerds diagnostic window